vzroman/elock/README.md

     then one of the requests will get:
         {error, deadlock}
     Most cases deadlock will get a process which has less locked terms.
-    If you already have locked a Term and try to lock it with a different IsShared type then the previous lock is automatically released and the new request is queued in the end.
+    If you already have locked the Term and try to lock it with a different IsShared type then the previous lock is automatically released and the new request is queued.

-    that's it.
+    That's it.